JamesEHannah/Publish-Subscribe-Broker/README.md

 # Publish-Subscribe-Broker

-Written in Python version 3.7.4
+Written in Python version 3.7.4, no additional installations are necessary.

 ## To run Pub-Sub Broker:
 1) Run broker.py first